South Asia's Definitive Annual Conclave on the Business of Books

-Jaipur BookMark (JBM) brings together stakeholders of the book trade from across the world – publishers, literary agents, writers, translators, translation agencies and book sellers.
-It gives them an opportunity not just to ‘’talk business” through relevant sessions and focused roundtables; but also provides the right and fruitful atmosphere to inspire conversations and a space for one-on-one meetings and networking.
-This intimacy forges relationships and allows the occasional contract to be signed too.Read more
+Jaipur BookMark (JBM) brings together stakeholders of the book trade from across the world – from publishers to literary agents, writers, translators, translation agencies and booksellers.
+It gives them an opportunity not just to "talk" business (through panel discussions and roundtables), but also provides the right and fruitful atmosphere to inspire one-on-one meetings and networking.
+This fosters great business relationships and allows for the occasional contract to be signed, too.

 In 2020 and 2021, when the world grappled with a pandemic, JBM went digital and brought publishing stakeholders together for meaningful conversations.
 JBM 2022 brought back physical panels, and JBM 2023 will pave the way for more cutting-edge ideas to expand the ever-growing book trade.

 Some key industry awards that have been announced at Jaipur BookMark in past years include:

 The invaluable sharing of experiences garnered at our literary festivals as platforms that promote, preserve and spread awareness of literature and diverse cultures was very rewarding.

 I love JBM and its intimacy and look forward to it next year.

 I enjoyed listening, sharing and being a part of the panel discussions and agents round table…One is proud to see how JBM is going from strength to strength.

 It was a pleasure to participate in the festival directors’ roundtable.
 Networking and keeping each other informed about our activities is immensely important.